reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 }
 ```

-Let's say you want to move this logic back to your component:
+Let's say you want to move this logic back to your Component:

 ```js {7-9}
 export default function ChatRoom({ roomId }) {